amsheth/Image_to_COE/README.md

 # Image_to_COE

 Generates SystemVerilog modules that can be used to convert it and use an COE file.
-Credit to @https://github.com/iandailis
+Credit to @https://github.com/iandailis for allowing me to modify his code to create a COE file.

 # How to use: